fombico/spring-boot-samples/resource-server/README.md

 # Spring-Boot PCF SSO Resource Server

 A sample resource server, to be deployed onto PCF, that binds to the `Single Sign-on` Service in the PCF Marketplace.
 A JWT is required to hit the endpoints.
+Update the `application.yml` with your `key-set-uri`.

 ## To Test no-scopes
 1. Create a Single Sign-On Service called `sso`